-- Users are satisfied with the services provided by Orphanet: in the 2019 satisfaction survey, 93% of respondents stated that they were very satisfied or satisfied with Orphanet. - 7.5 million PDF documents downloaded in 2018. - 12 million visitors last year from 236 countries.
+- Users are satisfied with the services provided by Orphanet: in the 2019 satisfaction survey, 97 % of respondents stated that they were very satisfied or satisfied with Orphanet, an increase of 4% compared to the previous year. - 10.4 million PDF documents downloaded in 2019. - Over 19 million visitors last year from 236 countries.